“All human beings have three lives: public, private, and secret.” Gabriel Garcia Marquez

 The Rise of Zero-Party Data

 Many brands are using tactics like polls, quizzes, sweepstakes, and questionnaires to collect opt-in data that provides key insights into their customers.
-This type of data collection is win-win.
-It offers customers greater control and transparency into exactly what data is being collected, while giving companies access to much more useful information, enabling them to target personalized offers much more effectively.
+This type of data collection is a win-win.
+It offers customers greater control and transparency into exactly what data is being collected while giving companies access to much more useful information, enabling them to target personalized offers much more effectively.

 Consumers are interested in personalized offers – 91% of consumers said they were more likely to shop with brands that recognize, remember, and provide relevant offers and recommendations.
-Zero-party data makes it possible to offer much better personalization that cookies ever could (without the privacy issues).
+Zero-party data makes it possible to offer much better personalization than cookies ever could (without the privacy issues).